joeytwiddle/cheatsheets/tmux.md

     -r    Down select-pane -D
     -r    Left select-pane -L
     -r   Right select-pane -R

+# Navigate panes

     ! break-pane           (current pane breaks out into a new window)

+To pull another window here:

+    :join-pane -s <other_window_number>

+You can use `!` to refer to the previous focused window.

+Or to push the current pane somewhere:

+    :join-pane -t <target_window_numer:target_pane_number>

+This will place your current pane below the existing pane at `target_pane_number`.
+Since pane numbers are zero-indexed, to place your pane last, use the number of panes minus 1 as the `target_pane_number`.

 # Disconnecting and getting back